SFDC-Hermes/Lightning-Hermes/_posts/2026-09-15-ai-agent-glossary-agetnforce.md

 ### 1.2 ReAct Framework (Reasoning + Acting)

 A paradigm that combines Chain-of-Thought reasoning with action execution.
 Instead of answering immediately, the agent follows an iterative loop: **Thought** (evaluating what to do next) ➔ **Action** (calling a tool) ➔ **Observation** (analyzing the tool's result) until the objective is met.

+### 1.3 Human-in-the-Loop (HITL)

+A governance design pattern where high-risk AI actions (e.g., executing a $10,000 refund, updating contract terms, or deleting accounts) require explicit human authorization before execution.

+### 1.4 Tool Calling (Function Calling) & MCP

+* **Tool Calling:** The capability of an LLM to output a structured request (usually JSON) to execute a specific function or API.
+* **MCP (Model Context Protocol):** An open standard designed to standardize how AI models connect to external data sources and tools without custom integration code.

+### 1.5 LangChain & LangGraph

+* **LangChain:** The foundational open-source framework (Python/TypeScript) for chaining together prompts, models, memory, and tools.
+* **LangGraph:** An advanced extension of LangChain that models stateful, multi-agent interactions as a **Graph (Nodes and Edges)**, allowing cyclic loops, conditional branching, and self-correction.